Material Ethereal Constructs: Sequential, Poetic Dialogues

 We have just enough religion to make us hate but not enough to make us love one another. — JONATHAN SWIFT

 Humans are not separate individuals, tribes, religions, or countries artificially defined by customs, beliefs, borders, or languages.
-We are one indivisible planetary family!
-YES, we are one indivisible planetary family!
+We are one indivisible planetary family.
+We are one indivisible family on one interconnected planet floating deep within space!

 Earth is our sole, shared, and sacred home.
 Humanity coalesces within Bob Marley’s “I and I” and Martin Buber’s “I and Thou.”
 Mutual respect, tolerance, patience, forgiveness, and compassion for all life are keys to healing, sustainability, and survival.
 Humility, loving-kindness, listening, and introspection will serve us well.
 Collaboration, cooperation, and compromise are synergistic keys to hope, understanding, and solutions to challenges.

 In Mary T. Lathrop's poem Judge Softly, she writes, "See the world through his [or her] spirit and eyes."
-Remember, vulnerable babies, children, and grand parents, along with mothers and fathers suffer from gang violence, war, ethnic cleansing, climate disasters, and extreme poverty.
-Earth quakes, fires, floods, and famine devastate humanity and force migration.
+Remember, vulnerable babies, children, and grandparents, along with mothers and fathers, suffer from gang violence, war, ethnic cleansing, climate disasters, and extreme poverty.
+Earthquakes, fires, floods, and famine devastate humanity and forced migration.
 A friend and retired policeman recently expressed anger and frustration over the border crisis and blamed Congress (not the presidents) for not coming together since George W. Bush briefly enjoyed a majority in both houses.
 The policeman said: “It's wrong, IT'S WRONG, the border must be secured and immigration justly authorized in a timely manner!”
 He ended with something like this: if my family were in peril or starving, I would do anything to save them, “including crossing the border illegally.”

 "Beware of the differences that blind us to the unity that binds us." — HUSTIN SMITH.